 Satisfy Curiosity with Knowledge & Expertise

-Constantly curious, I think I was meant to be a strategist.
+Constantly curious, I believe I was meant to be a strategist.
 Earlier in 2020, I had a corporate consulting contract end because of COVID-19.

 After some reflection, I decided to launch Mad Focused Consulting to provide marketing consulting to working creatives and creatively-inclined businesses.

-I’m passionate about helping others and civic action, from fundraising to support arts education, volunteering, or helping create a community to support young business professionals.
+I’m passionate about helping others and engaging in civic action, from fundraising to support arts education, volunteering, or helping create a community to support young business professionals.

 Connection Through Community

 Collaborating with like-minded, self-described working creatives on products, businesses, and services that actually provide value to consumers

 Participate in community activism to leverage creative individuals and culture to support local communities and businesses, and in turn have local governments support working creatives.